JFoster97/Assignment2/README.md

 Left extra boxes to have room for more projects

 Added a link to my first project "Let's get outta here"

+Added a link to my second project "Garden Proud"